ManojKumarMRK/Notes-App/README.md

   app.js read    Display the details of given note title app.js del     Delete all notes

 Each commands required certain alias.
-That you can see by typing as follows:
+You can see by typing as follows:

 app.js [command] help

 1]  app.js add help

-    Add a note
+    Description: Add a note

     Options: